 To work on your own you need to obtain an Ontario PI business license.
 You need an Ontario PI license to do this.

-Thinking of Becoming an Ontario Private Investigator?
+Thinking of Becoming a Licensed Ontario Private Investigator?

 ICPI 100 will help you start successfully in this amazing new career, even if you know nothing about investigations.